Viz-97/Hexaware_RideShare/SQL_Setup-Guide.md

 ## Database Setup

-Follow the instructions below to set up the SQL database for the Hexapool application:
+Follow the instructions below to set up the SQL database for the Hexaware carpool application:

 ### Step 1: Create the Database